 If you need a gift for 8 year-old-girl, then you’ll love all of these Christmas and birthday gifts for an 8 year-old girl, no matter if it’s your daughter, granddaughter, or another girl you care for.
 I have twin 8-year-old girls and they were definitely consulted on this list!
 Enjoy!
+These are some of the best gift ideas for any little girl!

 There is something so fun about kids getting older and bigger.